Update, 7 Sep 2019: Integrated new evidence from “New Evidence….” Edited post for readability.

 All quotes come from Nyad’s article unless otherwise noted.

-- Nyad could not have napped at her coach’s house between the prelims and the finals.
-Nyad’s school, Pine Crest, was in Fort Lauderdale, Florida.
+- Nyad’s school, Pine Crest, did not hold the state championships that summer, so Nyad could not have napped at her coach’s house.
+Pine Crest was in Fort Lauderdale, Florida.
 In 1964, the state meet took place in Gainesville, over 300 miles away.

 2. 1964—Results of Nyad’s Race

 Nyad elaborates on the 1964 state meet in her 2015 memoir, Find a Way:

 "I lost my race that night, unheard of at that point, at the state level." (p.
 46)

 - A week earlier, at the district meet—again, not at Pine Crest but at Stranahan High School—she loses her race.
 She had also lost races the previous year.
 For example, the Fort Lauderdale Invitational (detail) and the Gold Coast Championships.
 So losing was definitely heard of by the time Nyad swam in the state meet.
 However…